BmHB0tcHi/churn_prediction/README.md

 16. Contract: The contract term of the customer (Month-to-month, One year, Two years)
 17. PaperlessBilling: Whether the customer has paperless billing or not (Yes, No)
 18. PaymentMethod: The customer’s payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic))

+#### Phase 1 (Explorotary Data Analysis)
+##### Why did customers churn?
+This is where we try to visualize the features, and how they are related with our target. we also try to draw patters/trends from these features, aswell as concluding some basic theory on our main question